Anna-Vas/goto-school-2017/README.md

 ## Music

-This is a sound processing program that makes sound file ten times higher and reverses it.
+This is a sound processing program that makes every sound in a .wav file ten times higher and reverses the track.

 ### Requirements